pirishita02/Arogya-AI/README.md

-# 🚀 ArogyaAI (CalAI) – AI-Powered Health & Nutrition Platform
+# 🚀 ArogyaAI – AI-Powered Health & Nutrition Platform

 ArogyaAI is a comprehensive AI-driven health ecosystem that combines **computer vision, IoT, and intelligent automation** to deliver personalized nutrition, fitness, and real-time health insights.